Public Administration Probity Screening Act (Bibob)

 Governments such as provinces or municipalities may want to investigate your or your company's background.
 They can for instance perform a background check when:

-This screening is based on the Public Administration (Probity Screening) Act (Bibob).
-Public authorities may request a background check to assess the criminal risks regarding permits and other governmental decisions.
-If they determine such a risk (for example a criminal record or obscure financial structures) the public authority may refuse or revoke a permit, subsidy, contract, or other decision.
+This screening is based on the Public Administration (Probity Screening) Act (Wet Bibob).
+If a public authority investigates your company’s integrity this is called a Bibob check (Bibob-toets or Bibob-onderzoek).
+Public authorities may perform a background check to assess the criminal risks regarding permits and other governmental decisions.
+If they determine such a risk, for example a criminal record or obscure financial structures, the public authority may refuse or revoke a permit, subsidy, contract, or other decision.
 This prevents authorities from facilitating criminal activities.

 Bibob advice

-Does the municipality have doubts in relation to your company’s integrity?
-They can ask for advice from the Bibob office (Landelijk Bureau Bibob, LBB, in Dutch) as part of a more detailed investigation.
+Does the government agency have doubts in relation to your company’s integrity after their Bibob screening?
+They can ask for advice from the National Bibob Bureau, NBB (Landelijk Bureau Bibob, LBB, in Dutch) as part of a more detailed investigation.

 You will be informed accordingly before the investigation starts.
-After investigation, the Bibob office will give advice to the municipality.
-The screening by the Bibob office may take up to a maximum of 12 weeks.
+After investigation, the NBB will give advice to the government agency.
+The screening by the NBB may take up to a maximum of 12 weeks.

-You cannot object to the advice given by the Bibob office.
+You cannot object to the advice given by the NBB.
 You can, however, object to the government body if they refuse or revoke a licence or subsidy.
 You must submit a notice of objection no later than 6 weeks after you received the decision.

 Online submission procedure via Message Box